Lindzsy/curriculum/phase2/json.md

 JSON.dump [:abc] # => "[\"abc\"]"
 ```

-However, that's annoying in Ruby, so you can tell the JSON parser
+However, we frequently use symbols as hash keys in Ruby,
+so you can tell the JSON parser to turn hash keys into symbols
-to turn hash keys into symbols with the `symbolize_names` keyword argument.
+with the `symbolize_names` keyword argument.

 ```ruby
 JSON.parse '[{"a":1}, {"b":2}]', symbolize_names: true  # => [{:a=>1}, {:b=>2}]